Alfresco/docs-alfresco/federation-services/latest/config/index.md

 The Solr Integration Connection is designed to index content into a Solr core

 **Configuration**

 * **Connection Name**: This is a unique name given to the connector instance upon creation.
 * **Description**: A description of the connector to help identify it better.

 ##### Job Configuration

-A Federation Servicestion Services Job is the process of moving or syncing content (including versions, ACL's, metadata) from one CMS (content management system) to another.
+A Federation Servicestion Services Job is the process of moving or syncing content (including versions, ACLs, metadata) from one CMS (content management system) to another.

 **Solr Output Specifications**